lynnpepin/diy-static-site-generator/README.md

 ## Goals

- * Generate an "index.html" page automatically
-    * Index page should organize by category and then by date
-    * List most recent 10 posts
  * Clean up CSS style
  * Proper metadata on every page, including index, about, etc.
- * Subpages -- contact, about, etc.
  * Rename project -- maybe '1000 minutes'? :)

 ### Longer-term goals